ten-protocol/go-ten/design/gas/Design_gas.md

 The revenue generation mechanism for Obscuro hinges on the collection of gas fees.
 Notably, as Obscuro operates as a layer 2 protocol, the cost of operations surpasses that of layer 1, since it has to cover layer 1 gas costs in addition to its operational expenses.
 Unlike layer 1 miners, who only shoulder operational costs, there's no expenditure prerequisite for block publication on Obscuro except for the static cost of stake.

+The gas mechanics of a protocol normally have the following functions:
+1) Revenue for node operators.
+2) Congestion management and prevention of denial of service.
+3) Price discovery mechanism for transactions.

+## Arbitrum Gas Mechanics

+Arbitrum does not describe how their gas mechanics work and how would price change with network congestion.
+It is implied in [this](https://medium.com/offchainlabs/understanding-arbitrum-2-dimensional-fees-fd1d582596c9) article that there is indeed a mechanism that increases the L2 cost, but their public documentation seems to just call the gas price unit `ArbGas` without elaborating how its derived.
+It's possible that it is actually static and what is implied in the article is that the L1 price influenced the change in the L2 gas cost.

+## Optimism Gas Mechanics

+Optimism is EIP-1559 compliant and has a [public dashboard](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m) which showcases gas prices for both L1 and L2.
+During time of writing, the gas dashboard clearly showed different spikes between L1 prices and L2 prices.
+They do not elaborate however when is the base fee modified, presumably its at the time of a rollup as they have no concept of batches in their current live version.
+They mention that the parameters of EIP-1559 are different, presumably the gas fee increase/decrease params.
+Optimism bedrock should however introduce blocks and those parameters should change.

 ### Initial Bootstrapping of Network Gas